brandnewbox/bnb-on-rails-book/nested-resources.md

       params.require(:review).permit(:body, :book_id)
     end
 end
 ```

 Like our books controller, this controller's methods work with instances of the associated `Review` class.
 For example, the `new` method creates a new instance of the `Review` class, the `index` method grabs all instances of the class, and the `set_review` method uses `find` and `params` to select a particular review by `id`.
 If, however, we want our review instances to be associated with particular book instances, then we will need to modify this code, since the
 `Review` class is currently operating as an independent entity.

 Our modifications will make use of two things: - The methods that became available to us when we added the `belongs_to` and `has_many` associations to our models.
 Specifically, we now have access to the [build method](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many) thanks to the `has_many` association we defined in our `Book` model.
 This method will allow us to create a collection of review objects associated with a particular book object, using the `book_id` foreign key that exists in our `books` database. - The routes and routing helpers that became available when we created a nested `reviews` route.
 For a full list of example routes that become available when you create nested relationships between resources, see the [Rails documentation](https://guides.rubyonrails.org/routing.html#nested-resources).
-For now, it will be enough for us to know that for each specific book — say `books/1` — there will be an associated route for reviews related to that book: `books/1/posts`.
-There will also be routing helpers like `book_reviews_path(@book)` and `edit_books_reviews_path(@book)` that refer to these nested routes.
+For now, it will be enough for us to know that for each specific book — say `books/1` — there will be an associated route for reviews related to that book: `books/1/reviews`.
+There will also be routing helpers like `book_reviews_path(@book)` and `edit_book_reviews_path(@book)` that refer to these nested routes.

 In the file, we'll begin by writing a method, `get_book`, that will run before each action in the controller.
 This method will create a local `@book` instance variable by finding a book instance by `book_id`.
 With this variable available to us in the file, it will be possible to relate reviews to a specific book in the other methods.